peteramckay/w3wnewsletter/readme.md

 <br>

-This repository includes all HTML for the newsletter <strong>#Web3 Weekly</strong>, which covers all things decentralization.
+This repository includes all the copy for the newsletter <strong>#Web3 Weekly</strong>, which covers all things decentralization.
+Older issues are saved as HTML, and newer ones as markdown.

 The newsletter started as a personal project in 2017 and in its early iteration was sometimes published on an occasional basis, under slightly different titles.
 Since fall 2019, it has run continuously as <strong>#Web3 Weekly</strong>.